 - Personal Check: Checks should be made payable to "Class Measures" and mailed to the Woburn office.
 There is a $50.00 fee for returned checks.

 - Money Order: Money orders should be made payable to "Class Measures" and mailed to the Woburn office.

 - Credit/Debit Card: We currently accept MasterCard, Visa, and Discover.We do not accept American Express.
-Secure payments can be made through this website.
-If preferred, teachers may also complete the credit card section of their invoice or call our office with their credit card information.
+Teachers may complete the credit card section of their invoice or call our office with the credit card information.
 If using a debit card, PLEASE NOTE: AS OF FEBRUARY 1, 2015 ALL CREDIT/DEBIT CARD PAYMENTS WILL BE SUBJECT TO A 2% SERVICE CHARGE.
 If you have questions about this charge please call our office at (781) 939-5699.

 We are not able to accept cash payments.

 Class Measures is an approved school for the Military Spouse Career Advancement Accounts (MyCAA).
 For more information see here and search for Military Spouse Career Advancement Accounts.